-- (1) If an employee needs intermittent leave or leave on a reduced work schedule that is foreseeable based on planned medical treatment for the employee or a family member, or if the employer agrees to permit intermittent or reduced schedule leave for the birth of a child or for placement of a child for adoption or foster care, the employer may require the employee to transfer temporarily to an available alternative position.
-This alternative position must have the equivalent same rate of pay and benefits, the employee must be qualified for the position, and it must better accommodate recurring periods of leave than the employee's regular job.
-It does not have to have equivalent duties, although an employer may not transfer the employee to an alternative position to discourage the employee from taking leave or to otherwise work a hardship on the employee.
+(1) If an employee needs intermittent leave or leave on a reduced work schedule that is foreseeable based on planned medical treatment for the employee or a family member, or if the employer agrees to permit intermittent or reduced schedule leave for the birth of a child or for placement of a child for adoption or foster care, the employer may require the employee to transfer temporarily to an available alternative position.
+This alternative position must have the equivalentsame rate of pay and benefits, the employee must be qualified for the position, and it must better accommodate recurring periods of leave than the employee's regular job.
+It does need not have to have cquivalent duties, although an employee from taking leave or to otherwise work a hardship on the employee.
+Transfer to an alternative position may include altering an existing job to accommodate better the employee's need for intermittent leave or a reduced work schedule and must comply with any applicable collective bargaining agreement or employer leave policy, the FEHA, and any other applicable state or federal law.

-Transfer to an alternative position may include altering an existing job to accommodate better the employee's need for intermittent leave or a reduced work schedule and must comply with any applicable collective bargaining agreement or employer leave policy, the FEHA, and any other applicable state or federal law. - (2) CFRA leave, including intermittent leave and/or reduced work schedules, is available to instructional employees of educational establishments and institutions under the same conditions as apply to all other eligible employees. - (3) Where it is physically impossible for an employee using intermittent leave or working a reduced leave schedule to commence or end work mid-way through a shift, such as where a flight attendant or a railroad conductor is scheduled to work aboard an airplane or train, or a laboratory employee is unable to enter or leave a sealed "clean room" during a certain period of time, the entire period that the employee is forced to be absent is designated as CFRA leave and counts against the employee's CFRA entitlement.
-However, an employee may return to work if he or she is able to perform other aspects of the work that are not physically impossible, such as administrative duties, and thereby shorten the time designated as CFRA leave. - (4) Employers may reduce exempt employees' pay for CFRA intermittent leave or a reduced work schedule only as permitted by the California Labor Code and Industrial Welfare Commission Wage Orders and must comply with any applicable collective bargaining agreement or employer leave policy, the FEHA, and any other applicable state or federal law.
+(2) CFRA leave, including intermittent leave and/or reduced work schedules, is available to instructional employees of educational establishments and institutions under the same conditions as apply to all other eligible employees.

+(3) Where it is physically impossible for an employee using intermittent leave or working a reduced leave schedule to commence or end work mid-way through a shift, such as where a flight attendant or a railroad conductor is scheduled to work aboard an airplane or train, or a laboratory employee is unable to enter or leave a sealed "clean room" during a certain period of time, the entire period that the employee is forced to be absent is designated as CFRA leave and counts against the employee's CFRA entitlement.
+However, an employee mayshall be permitted to return to work if he or she is able to perform other aspects of the work that are not physically impossible, such as administrative duties, and thereby shorten the time designated as CFRA leave.

+(4) Employers may reduce exempt employees' pay for CFRA intermittent leave or a reduced work schedule, only as permitted by the California Labor Code and Industrial Welfare Commission Wage Orders and must comply with as long as the reduction is not inconsistent with any applicable collective bargaining agreement or employer leave policy, the FEHA, and any other applicable state or federal law.

 Note: Authority cited: Section 12935(a), Government Code; and Stats.
 1993, ch.
 827, (AB 1460), Section 2.
-Reference: Section 12945.2, Government Code; and Stats.
+Reference: Section 12945.2, Government Code; DLSE Opinion Letter 03.12.2002; DLSE Opinion Letter 04.08.2002; and Stats.
 1993, ch.
 827 (AB 1460), § 2; Family and Medical Leave Act of 1993, 29 U.S.C. § 2601 et seq.; and 29 C.F.R. § 825.